 Your gravel driveway isn’t hard to maintain, as long as you’re using the right tools.
-This video takes a look at a long gravel driveway that has fallen victim to a bad case of washboard effect.
-It’s a perfect project for a Frontier BB4184H Box Blade (US) with hydraulic scarifiers.
+This video takes a look at how to maintain a gravel drive using a box blade.
+It’s the perfect project for a Frontier BB4184H Box Blade (US CA) with hydraulic scarifiers.
 The scarifiers will do a great job of cutting through the washboard surface of the gravel drive, churning the material so the box blade’s cutting edge can smooth it out.

 We also show you how to add some topdressing to the gravel drive where a drainage pipe running underneath it has started to peak through the surface.

-For this project, we use a John Deere 4052M Compact Utility Tractor (US) that matches perfectly with our 84-inch (213.36 cm) box blade.
+For this project, we use a John Deere 4052M Compact Utility Tractor (US CA) that matches perfectly with our 84-inch (213.36 cm) box blade.
 It delivers 52 engine horsepower (38.77 kW) and includes the standard 12F/12R PowrReverser transmission.

 We also added a D170 loader with a lift capacity of more than 2300 pounds (104.33 kg), along with a 73-inch (185.42 cm) material bucket, which is one of the Top 10 implements our experts believe you should have in your machine shed.

 Then, with the box blade slightly raised and the scarifier beam in its down and locked position, she’ll set each scarifier shank on its second-to-lowest notch.
-She wants scarifiers set low enough to churn the surface down to just below the bottom of the washboard bumps, but not into the driveway’s foundation.
+To maintain a gravel drive using a box blade with hydraulic scarifiers, you want scarifiers set low enough to churn the surface down to just below the bottom of the washboard bumps, but not into the driveway’s foundation.

 By running the scarifiers through the washboard surface, Caitlin can break up all the bumps.
 Then she’ll hydraulically raise the scarifier shanks out of the way and spread the churned up material out the back of the box blade, leaving a smooth, even surface behind.
 It will take her about an hour and 3 or 4 passes up and down the gravel drive to eliminate the washboard bumps and smooth out the sized material.